 - Your grip is weak

-To take a closer look, your doctor may recommend one of the following exams to check for tennis elbow.
+To take a closer look, your doctor may recommend one of the following exams.

 - X-rays: This will confirm it is tennis elbow and not arthritis or a fracture.